ProjektOpensource/syhrl-os/README.md

 My first own shitty OS.

 # Build
-0. You need to have nasm and qemu installed to build syhrl os.
+0. You need to have git, nasm and qemu installed to build syhrl os.

 1. Use 'git clone https://github.com/ProjektOpensource/syhrl-os.git' to download it.